 Most times, when a dog eats some hand or dish soap, it’s not something you’ll need to be incredibly concerned about.
 The most common types of soap that a dog will ingest are a basic bar of hand soap, or they decide to get into dish soap.
 Both of these are fairly common, and the steps for treatment are straightforward.
 If your pup decided to get into a soap that’s made for acne treatment, a detergent pod, or a large quantity of any type of soap, then treatment will vary depending on the ingredients.

 Sometimes you can do absolutely everything to keep your dog safe.
-Somehow, they still manage to lick some liquid soap or even eat a whole bar!
-It can happen so quickly and the only evidence you may have is a missing bar of soap or a chewed soap dispenser!
+Somehow, they still manage to lick some liquid soap or even eat a whole bar.
+It can happen so quickly, and the only evidence you may have is a missing bar of soap or a chewed soap dispenser.
 If this does happen, try not to worry.
-Keep reading as we discuss everything that you need to know.
-We will explain why dogs are attracted to soap, whether soap is poisonous to dogs and what to do if your dog eats soap.
+We’ll explain why dogs are attracted to soap, whether soap is poisonous to dogs and what to do if your dog eats soap.

 Why Dogs Eat Soap

 Certain dogs will be more curious than others.
 It largely depends on their age and personality.
 Puppies that are teething are more likely to chew or eat inedible items.
 Chewing on something helps soothe their discomfort.
 When your puppy is going through the chewing phase you should ensure likely chew-items are kept out of reach.
 Providing your pup with a suitable puppy chew toy (or several) will often resolve this problem.